 I lost a bet during a football game that resulted in me going to an audition.
 I was mistakenly booked as a man and the rest is history.
 No one else looks like me so there is little competition.

-If I'm modeling as a female, I'm asked to maintain a size 2 or 4 to be able to fit into the clothing.
+If I'm modelling as a female, I'm asked to maintain a size 2 or 4 to be able to fit into the clothing.
 If I'm hired as a male, I'm asked to be a size 4 to 6.
 Fluctuating body weight for shoots can be challenging, but I do it carefully and healthily under the guidance of a private nutritionist.
 I love my body and I just tell people to fuck off if they ask me to eat unhealthily to obtain an image.
 They have Photoshop.
 You either want me or you don't.

 I moved to New York from Fargo in North Dakota so that I could study.
 Growing up I didn't know what plus-size modelling was.
 I floated between a US size 10 and 12, always trying to get skinnier.

 The first time a scout approached me, I was in a Sephora.
 I wasn't ready for it.
-I was 19 and unable to even consider the idea of modeling until I had grown to love myself.
+I was 19 and unable to even consider the idea of modelling until I had grown to love myself.
 The plus-size industry is something most people don't understand and that can be hard.
 However, knowing I could be inspiring a young girl in Ohio to love her body is worth everything.

 I'm shocked at how easy it has been to make a career out of being myself.
 If my job required me to change my body drastically I wouldn't do it.
 I have other qualities and I'm smart.